companje/companje.nl/pages/python.md

 ---

 # get all dates in a range as a list
-with list comprehension and strong types
+with list comprehension and typed
 ```python
 def get_all_dates(start_date: datetime = datetime(1900, 1, 1), end_date: datetime = datetime.now()) -> List[datetime]:
     return [start_date + timedelta(days=d) for d in range((end_date - start_date).days+1)]